 Last weekend, New Zealand issued permissions on a trial basis to operate on 60 metres.
 That was very good news, first of all for the ZL ops who had been waiting for this opportunity for a very long time after the WRC-15 results came into force January 2017.
 It is hoped that this will lead… Continue reading »

 FT8 has been around for some time now.
-It was adopted fast by the amateur radio community and although I do not know exact numbers, it is clear that FT8 is overtaking JT65.
-Let me first say that Franke and Taylor (FT) have done a tremendous job with the development of all weak signal modes… Continue reading »
+It was adopted fast by the amateur radio community and it is clear that FT8 overtook JT65 quickly.
+But is it an improvement?
+It has to be said that Franke and Taylor (FT) have done a tremendous job with the development of various weak signal modes and… Continue reading »

 Currently, I am working on a paper regarding propagation on 60 metres.
 Transmissions with JT mode were used to collect spots and create datasets.
 A valuable datasource is wsprnet.org, to which WSPR spots are uploaded and fed to a database.
 The data can be downloaded.
 In order to support the study, I developed a WSPR… Continue reading »